Updated: Dec 4, 2022

 -Hot air balloon ride

--Membership - toy library, zoo, MOTAT, Kelly Tarltons, bowls club, gardening club...
+-Membership - toy library, zoo, MOTAT, Kelly Tarltons, Rocket Ropes, bowls club, gardening club...

 -Voucher for food delivery / fruit box.
+Check out Perfectly Imprefect or Wonky Box for fruit and veg deliveries that resuce 'imperfect' or 'wonky' food from heading to landfill.
 Know an avocado-lover?
 Check out www.theavotree.co.nz

 This is a pretty simple one really.
 Go for a single good quality present that you know someone will love and use.
 Go in with others, or do a Secret Santa where you buy for only one person each.
 As extended families grow a nice idea to keep things in check is that each family randomly draws another family and only buys presents for those children.
 Chat with the other adults in your extended family about whether you really need to being doing gifts for the adults at all.